khulnasoft/tracker/docs/docs/events/index.md

 	  - event: execve
 ```

-If no event is passed with [filters] or [policies], tracee will start with a set of default events.
+If no event is passed with [filters] or [policies], tracker will start with a set of default events.

 Please head over to the [Tracker usage](../policies/usage/kubernetes.md) documentation for more information on configuring events.